apache/cloudstack-documentation/source/adminguide/systemvm.rst

 writes to secondary storage.

 Submissions to secondary storage go through the Secondary Storage VM.
-The Secondary Storage VM can retrieve templates and ISO images from URLs using a variety of protocols.
+The Secondary Storage VM can retrieve Templates and ISO images from URLs using a variety of protocols.

-The secondary storage VM provides a background task that takes care of a variety of secondary storage activities: downloading a new template to a Zone, copying templates between Zones, and Snapshot backups.
+The secondary storage VM provides a background task that takes care of a variety of secondary storage activities: downloading a new Template to a Zone, copying Templates between Zones, and Snapshot backups.

 The administrator can log in to the secondary storage VM if needed.